-Balance, Balance,

-Name January 1, 2022 December 31, 2022
+Balance, Balance, Name January 1, 2022 December 31, 2022

-Not Applicable: The Group has no noncurrent indebtedness to a rela December 31, 2022. ted party as at
+Not Applicable: The Group has no noncurrent indebtedness to a related party as at December 31, 2022.

 Schedule F. Guarantees of Securities of Other Issuers December 31, 2022

 Name of Issuing Entity of Title of Issue of Total Amount Amount Owned Securities Guaranteed by Each Class of Guaranteed by Person for the Company for which Securities and which the Nature of this statement is filed Guaranteed Outstanding Statement is Filed Guarantee